GavTheWood/WorldGuardBatch/README.md

 #### Change parent
-Changes the current parent to a new parent
+Changes the parent of all children to a new parent
-`/wgb pset [oldParent] [newParent]`
+`/wgb pch [oldParent] [newParent]`

 #### Remove children from parent
 Removes children from a parent region.
+Region does not have any children after this

 Affects all regions, which are a child of this region.
 `/wgb crem [parent]`